diekotto/advent-of-code-2024/README.md

 - Problem readme
 - Solution explanation
 - Performance considerations
-- Test cases
+- Test cases (depending on the complexity of the problem)
 - Any interesting learnings or alternative approaches

 ## 🌟 Progress Tracking

-Total stars: 2/50 ⭐
+Total stars: 4/50 ⭐

 ## 🤝 Contributing